redis/redis-doc/topics/modules-api-ref.md

              int32_t progress;  // Approximate progress between 0 and 1024,
                                    or -1 if unknown.

+     RedisModuleEvent_SwapDB

+         This event is called when a swap db command has been successfully Executed.
+         For this event call currently there is no subevents available.

+         The data pointer can be casted to a RedisModuleSwapDbInfo structure with the following fields:

+            int32_t dbnum_first;    // Swap Db first dbnum
+            int32_t dbnum_second;   // Swap Db second dbnum

-The function returns `REDISMODULE_OK` if the module was successfully subscrived for the specified event.
-If the API is called from a wrong context then `REDISMODULE_ERR` is returned.
+The function returns `REDISMODULE_OK` if the module was successfully subscribed for the specified event.
+If the API is called from a wrong context or unsupported event is given then `REDISMODULE_ERR` is returned.

+## `RedisModule_IsSubEventSupported`

+    int RedisModule_IsSubEventSupported(RedisModuleEvent event, int64_t subevent);

+/**
+For a given server event and subevent, return zero if the subevent is not supported and non-zero otherwise.

 ## `RedisModule_SetLRU`

     int RedisModule_SetLRU(RedisModuleKey *key, mstime_t lru_idle);

-Set the key last access time for LRU based eviction. not relevent if the servers's maxmemory policy is LFU based.
+Set the key last access time for LRU based eviction. not relevant if the servers's maxmemory policy is LFU based.
 Value is idle time in milliseconds. returns `REDISMODULE_OK` if the LRU was updated, `REDISMODULE_ERR` otherwise.